Orderbook Feature Learning and Asymmetric Generalization in Intraday Electricity Markets: Feature Extraction and Selection

 \subsection{Feature Selection}

 The extracted feature set may contain redundant or noisy features that harm generalization.
-Following prior works in utilizing \( \ell_1 \)-penalized linear regression, also known as Least Absolute Shrinkage and Selection Operator (LASSO), to encourage sparse feature sets for pointwise prediction \cite{Understanding}, we extend this idea to the probabilistic forecasting setting by applying \( \ell_1 \)-penalized Linear Quantile Regression (LQR).
+Following prior works in utilizing \( \ell_1 \)-penalized linear regression, also known as Least Absolute Shrinkage and Selection Operator (LASSO), to encourage sparse feature sets for pointwise prediction \cite{Understanding}, we extend this idea to the probabilistic forecasting setting by applying \( \ell_1 \)-penalized Linear Quantile Regression (LQR) to provide a transparent and interpretable baseline for identifying informative orderbook-derived features.

 Given an input feature matrix \( X_i \in \mathbb{R}^{N \times D} \) and target quantile vector \( y_{i,\tau} \in \mathbb{R}^N \), we estimate the coefficient vector \( \boldsymbol{\beta} \in \mathbb{R}^D \) by solving the following optimization problem: